 Operators should limit group sizes to no more than 50 people, allowing for social distancing where possible.
 However, multiple groups of up to 50 people may be permitted if facilities allow for social distancing of guests and employees; 30 feet of distancing is maintained between groups; and areas for each group are clearly marked to discourage interaction between groups.

 If you have questions about the swimming facilities guidance, please reach out to the Illinois Department of Public Health at their COVID-19 hotline: 1-800-889-3931.

 IDPH’s full Phase 4 guidance is at this link.

-To apply for a license or construction permit for a public swimming facility, pre-qualified architects, engineers and contractors must complete the IDPH permit application.
+To apply for a construction permit for a public swimming facility, pre-qualified architects, engineers and contractors must complete the IDPH permit application.
 For more information, please contact 217-782-5830.

 Pools in private, multi-unit residential complexes must also complete this application

 CCDPH reviews residential pools and spas to be constructed in unincorporated suburban Cook County.
 All permits reviewed by CCDPH must be submitted to the Cook County Building and Zoning Department for final review.

 To apply for a pool permit for unincorporated Cook County residential swimming facilities, please complete this application.
 There is now one application for any residential pool or spa in unincorporated Cook County.